nzhagen/bibulous/doc/getting_started.rst

 Getting started
 ===============

-For general users, all that is needed is place the main ``bibulous.py`` file into the Python path.
-For users interested in using the auxiliary commands, ``bibulous_authorextract.py`` and ``bibulous_citeextract.py`` must also be in the Python path, and must be in the same directory as the main file.
+For general users, all that is needed is place the main ``bibulous.py`` file into the Python path and to tell LaTeX to use Bibulous rather than BibTeX as their bibliography engine.
+For users interested in using the auxiliary command ``bibulous_authorextract.py``, this file must also be in the Python path, and must be in the same directory as the main file.

 Kile: replacing BibTeX with Bibulous
 ------------------------------------